 MELISSA BLOCK, HOST:

-Now, Winston is a hero in Tallahassee, a national figure, the starting quarterback on the top-rank Florida State Seminoles.
-He's the frontrunner for the Heisman Trophy given to the best college football player in the country.
-And that award is announced December 14.
-Excuse me.
-Meggs said none of that, the fame, the football, played into the length or outcome of this investigation.
+Now, Winston is a hero in Tallahassee, a national figure, the starting quarterback on the top-ranked Florida State Seminoles.
+He's the front-runner for the Heisman Trophy, given to the best college football player in the country.
+Meggs said none of that - the fame, the football - played into the length or outcome of this investigation.

 WILLIE MEGGS: Her recall of the events of that night have been moving around a good bit.
 There are some memory lapses.
 There were some major issues.
 And we were trying to determine, about the memory lapse, what would cause that.

 BLOCK: And Tom, that is the prosecutor, Willie Meggs there, talking about the conclusion that he reached, which is that no charges would be filed and the problems that he saw with making this case.

 GOLDMAN: Right.
 And as you just heard from Willie Meggs, he said they were trying to determine about the memory lapse, what would cause that.
 And Meggs said alcohol or drugs might have caused the lapses.
 But he said toxicology report showed no intoxication or presence of drugs.
 He also said that there was DNA evidence that showed the accuser had sex with another man - Meggs said her boyfriend - near the time she had the so-called sexual event with Winston.
 Meggs indicated that would have confused any possible prosecution.

 BLOCK: Tom, any reaction from the two main people involved in this - Jameis Winston and also, his accuser?

 GOLDMAN: Yeah.
 We heard from Jameis Winston's attorney, Tim Jansen.
 He spoke to the media after the announcement.
 And he described Winston's reaction when the news came down.